 Hernia mesh rejection is one of the most serious complications caused by defective hernia mesh.
 While surgical hernia mesh can represent an important means of post-surgical protection against recurrence, it is not without its own concerns.
-It is possible that the body may reject the hernia mesh, and when this happens it is vital to know the warning signs of hernia mesh rejection and seek prompt medical attention.
+It is possible that the body may reject the hernia mesh.
+When this happens, it is vital to know the warning signs of hernia mesh rejection and seek prompt medical attention.
 According to the U.S. Food and Drug Administration, hernia surgical mesh is one option for treatment of the medical condition known as a hernia.
 Hernia surgery is a quite common surgical procedure in North America.
 The U.S. FDA estimates that as many as one million or more hernia repair surgeries are performed in the United States each year.

 Unfortunately, even with surgical intervention, the incidence of a hernia recurring is high.
 For this reason, the use of surgical hernia mesh to provide extra protection and reinforcement to the affected area is becoming much more common today.
 Hernia mesh infection symptoms and hernia mesh failure symptoms are a serious matters and should be discussed with a medical doctor or a surgeon.
 Victims should be aware how to know if a hernia mesh ripped as well as being aware of the issues of hernia mesh pain years later and hernia mesh complications and problems years later.
 Inguinal hernia mesh pain symptoms and inguinal hernia mesh complications symptoms cannot be ignored and require medical attention immediately.

 Types of surgical hernia mesh